Quantum Phase Diagram and Spontaneously Emergent Topological Chiral Superconductivity in Doped Triangular-Lattice Mott Insulators

-In comparison, both spin and single-particle correlations decay exponentially with small correlation lengths $\xi _{S}\approx 2.2$ and $\xi _{G}\approx 3.3$, respectively [Fig.~\ref{Fig_4SC_0.05_0.05}(c)].
-The density correlations seem also to decay algebraically but with a large exponent $K_{CDW} \approx 2.4$ [Fig.~\ref{Fig_4SC_0.05_0.05}(d)], showing that pairing correlation dominants all the other correlations.
+In comparison, both spin and single-particle correlations decay exponentially with small correlation lengths [Fig.~\ref{Fig_4SC_0.05_0.05}(d)] while the density correlations seem also to decay algebraically but with a large exponent $K_{CDW} \approx 2.4$, showing that the pairing correlation dominates all other correlations.

-\textit{Summary and discussion.---} Through DMRG simulation on the extended triangular $t$-$J$ model, we identify a $d+id$ TSC through spontaneous TRS breaking, by doping either a magnetic order state or a time-reversal symmetric QSL.
-The driving mechanism is the balanced spin frustrations and hole dynamics, which suppress magnetic correlations and lead to the TSC for doping level $\delta=1/12-1/8$ (see additional results in SM Sec.~V.C.~\cite{SuppMaterial}).
-Physically, frustration to spin background can be built up by either NNN coupling $J_2$ or $t_2$.
-Without the NNN hopping ($t_2=0)$, the critical $(J_2/J_1)_c \approx 0.11$ for the emergent TSC is inside the $J_1$-$J_2$ QSL regime~\cite{hu2015competing, zhu2015spin}.
-When both terms act jointly, their effects are enhanced with a reduced critical point $(J_2/J_1)_c = (t_2/t_1)_c^2 \approx 0.03$.
-Our findings open a new route for discovering TSC in correlated materials, with the transition metal dichalcogenides Moir$\acute{e}$ superlattices~\cite{an2020interaction,schrade2021nematic,scherer2021mathcal,Tang2020} being the most promising platform~\cite{wu2018hubbard}.
+\textit{Summary and discussion.}---Through DMRG simulation on the extended triangular $t$-$J$ model, we identify a $d+id$-wave TSC through spontaneous TRS breaking, by doping either a magnetic order state or a time-reversal symmetric QSL.
+The driving mechanism is the balanced spin frustrations and hole dynamics induced by NNN couplings, which suppress magnetic correlations and lead to the TSC for doping level $\delta=1/12-1/8$ (see additional results in SM Sec.~V.B.~\cite{SuppMaterial}).
+Physically, frustration to spin background can be built up by NNN coupling $J_2$, or $t_2$, or both terms acting jointly.
+Our findings open a new route for discovering TSC in correlated materials, with the TMD Moir\'e superlattices~\cite{an2020interaction,schrade2021nematic,scherer2021mathcal,Tang2020} being the most promising platform~\cite{wu2018hubbard}.

-We also reveal the FSC in the CDW/SDWF phase and demonstrate the strongly suppressed single-particle correlation compared to the SC correlation.
-This phase has an enhanced FSC at the distance of the stripe wavelength but lacks long-range phase coherence, which shares some similarities to the pseudogap phase of the cuprates~\cite{lee2014, dai2020}.
-Our work suggests a new direction for future studies on more doped Mott insulators~\cite{white2009pairing,corboz2014competing,zheng2017stripe,huang2017,jiang2020ground,qin2020,jiang2021high,gong2021robust,jiang2021ground}, which may provide valuable insights to address some of the most challenging issues related to the normal states of the high-$T_c$ cuprate superconductors.
+We also reveal the pseudogaplike physics in the CDW + SDWF phase, which demonstrates a tendency to evolve into $d$-wave SC by increasing the phase coherence of pairing correlations.
+Our work suggests a new direction for future studies on doped Mott insulators~\cite{white2009pairing,corboz2014competing,zheng2017stripe,huang2017,jiang2020ground,qin2020,jiang2021high,gong2021robust,jiang2021ground,wu2020superconductivity,yang2021site}, which may provide insights to the challenging issues related to the normal states of the high-$T_c$ cuprate superconductors~\cite{lee2014, dai2020}.